tadrianonet/go-clean-arch-generator/README.md

- # Generate Clean Architecture with Go
+ # Generate project with Clean Architecture in Go

  This is a code generator project designed to create Go projects following Clean Architecture.